Bernard T. Lee, M.D., M.B.A., M.P.H.

 Eugene Fukudome, M.D.

-Dr. Fukudome is an Instructor in Surgery at Harvard Medical School and a graduate of Warren Alpert Medical School of Brown University in Providence, RI.
-He completed a residency in general surgery at Massachusetts General Hospital and a plastic surgery residency in the Harvard Plastic Surgery Combined Residency Program in Boston.
+Dr. Fukudome is an Assistant Professor of Surgery at Harvard Medical School and a graduate of Warren Alpert Medical School of Brown University.
+He is board certified in plastic surgery.
+He completed a residency in general surgery at Massachusetts General Hospital and a plastic surgery residency in the Harvard Plastic Surgery Combined Residency Program in Boston as well as a fellowship in reconstructive surgery at Brigham and Women's Hospital.
 His clinical interests are general and complex reconstructive surgery, cancer reconstruction, and chest and abdominal wall reconstruction.
 Dr. Fukudome sees patients at BIDMC, BIDH-Needham, and Atrius Health.